-Error messages are displayed in the Build window.
+Error messages are displayed in the Build messages window.

-To specify the level of output to the Build message window, choose Tools>Options to open the IDE Options dialog box.
-Click the Messages tab and select the level of output in the Show build messages drop-down list.
+To specify the level of output to the Build message window:

+I Choose Tools>Options to open the IDE Options dialog box.

+2 Click the Messages tab and select the level of output in the Show build messages drop-down list.

 Alternatively, you can right-click in the Build Messages window and select Options from the context menu.